 Golf Gifts For Beginners: Conclusion

 There are some pretty horrible “golf” gifts out there so I tried to keep the suggestions to things that golfers might actually appreciate.
-None of them will break the bank but they also shouldn’t be a waste of your money!
+Most of them won’t break the bank but they also shouldn’t be a waste of your money!

-If none of these take your fancy then here are a few other ideas for less than $50!
+If none of these gift ideas for golfers take your fancy then here are a few other ideas for less than $50!